 Where to stay in Washington, DC

-If you want a hotel in DC but don’t want to drive through the horrible traffic, stay in a hotel near the DC metro lines.
-This will make your life a lot easier, and you’ll save some money too, because Washington, D.C. has high parking rates, and spots can be hard to find.
+If you want a hotel in DC but don’t want to drive through the horrible traffic, choosing a hotel near the DC metro lines will make your life a lot easier.
+You’ll save some money too, because parking rates are high and spots can be hard to find.

-Now that you have a home base and a way to get around, if you’re headed to DC this weekend, my first suggestion is to visit the National Mall.
+Okay.
+Now that you have a home base and a way to get around, my first suggestion is to visit the National Mall.

 The Smithsonian is one the most fun things to do in Washington DC, thanks to the many different types of museums available to visitors.